Demographics of atheism: Geographic distribution

 The 2015 Pew Religious Landscape survey reported that as of 2014, 22.8% of the American population is religiously unaffiliated, atheists made up 3.1% and agnostics made up 4% of the US population.
 In 2020, the World Religion Database estimated that the countries with the highest percentage of atheists were North Korea and Sweden.
+A 2023 Gallup International survey found that Sweden was the country with the highest percentage of citizens that stated they do not believe in God.

 Africa

 Cameroon

 A TNSRMS Cameroon survey, commissioned by WIN-Gallup International, conducted from 29 October 2012, to 5 November 2012, found that 3% of Cameroon were "convinced atheists."

 Egypt

 In November 2013, al-Sabah claim that up to 3 million (3.57%) Egyptians were atheists.

 Ghana

 A TNS RMS Ghana survey, commissioned by WIN-Gallup International, conducted from 7 November 2012, to 22 November 2012, found that 0% of Ghana were "convinced atheists."

 Kenya

-A Infinite Insight survey, commissioned by WIN-Gallup International, conducted on November, 2014, found that 2% of Kenya were "convinced atheists."
+A Infinite Insight survey, commissioned by WIN-Gallup International, conducted in November 2014, found that 2% of Kenya were "convinced atheists."